Accessories Bicycles Parts Specials Tools

 2. Unscrew the right-hand ball ring and internal assembly

-Next, use a hammer and punch to unscrew the right-hand ball ring.
-Be careful not to snag a poke with the punch, or you may damage it, or the hub shell.
+Be careful not to snag a spoke with the punch, or you may damage it, or the hub shell.

-As you withdraw the internal assembly, try to avoid touching the low-gear pawls while the unit is held sprocket-side up, because there is a risk of the pawl pins falling out if you relieve the spring tension that holds them in place.
+As you withdraw the internal assembly, try to avoid touching the low-gear pawls while the unit is held sprocket-side up, because there is a risk of the pawl pins' falling out if you relieve the spring tension that holds them in place.

 This is a standard right-hand thread, turn it counterclockwise to remove it.